aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-automation/migration-from-microsoft-office-automation-to-aspose/adding-new-worksheets-to-workbook-and-activating-a-sheet/_index.md

 {{% alert color="primary" %}}

-When working with a template file, sometimes, there's a need to add extra worksheets into the workbook to collect data.
+When working with a template file, sometimes there's a need to add extra worksheets into the workbook to collect data.
 The new cells will be filled with data at specified positions and locations in each worksheet.

 Similarly, you may need a specific worksheet to be active and viewed first when the file is opened in Microsoft Excel.
 An "active sheet" is the sheet that you're working on in a workbook.
 The name on the tab of the active sheet is bold by default.